MENUCLOSE

 About the Artist

-German artist Rebecca Horn explores ideas of sexuality, vulnerability and emotional fragility in her sculpture, film and performance work.
+German artist Rebecca Horn explored ideas of sexuality, vulnerability and emotional fragility in her sculpture, film and performance work.
 In her early work Horn focused on the body and senses through performance with elaborate costumes.
 Later she produced films that incorporated the sculptures and movements from her earlier work.
-Horn has exhibited worldwide, including retrospectives at the Guggenheim Museum in 1993, the Hayward Gallery, London in 2005, and a solo exhibition in IMMA in 2001.
+Horn exhibited worldwide, including retrospectives at the Guggenheim Museum in 1993, the Hayward Gallery, London in 2005, and a solo exhibition in IMMA in 2001.

 View Artist